 My new North Korean friend – Kyung Mi by name –

-caused me quite some trouble as we were approaching Japan on the ferry.
-As a defector of the
+caused me quite some trouble as we were approaching Japan

 Collecting ordinary women clothes from my